-Also known as motor neurone disease or Lou Gehrig’s disease
+Also known as motor neuron disease or Lou Gehrig’s disease.

 Amyotrophic lateral sclerosis (ALS) is a progressive neurodegenerative disease affecting motor neurons in the brain and spinal cord.
 Motor neurons are nerve cells that control muscle cells.
 ALS attacks the motor neurons eventually causing them to die resulting in inability to move and control movement.

 Onset of ALS symptoms usually occurs in people ages 40 to 70, although it can also occur in young adults in their 20s and 30s.
 Symptoms may be limited to a single area on the body or may affect multiple areas.

 - Muscle cramps, spasms or twitching in the arms or legs